 Special requirements for boundary traps

 A boundary trap is a pipe that runs from your property, all the way to the main sewer line.
-It plays an important role in sewer networks by preventing the build-up of harmful sewer gasses that can accumulate within drains.
+It plays an important role in sewer networks by preventing the build-up of harmful sewer gases that can accumulate within drains.

 If you want to build a new boundary trap, it must be within your property boundary.